yracine/device-type.myecobee/smartapps/ecobeeSetZoneWithSchedule.md

 f) Hit the "publish/for me" button at the top right corner (in the code window)

-N.B. <b> For each zone that you want to expose as a virtual zone under ST, you'd need to indicate it in ZonesSetup when you configure ecobeeSetZoneWithSchedule.
+N.B. <b> In the step #2 below, for each zone that you want to expose as a virtual zone under ST, you'd need to indicate it using the appropriate flag in ZonesSetup when you configure ecobeeSetZoneWithSchedule.

-If the virtual zones are not responsive to any commands (i.e., set target temp delta, make the zone active/inactive, switch to turn on/off vents in the zone) issued from the new virtual Zone device(s), just go back to ecobeeSetZoneWithSchedule under Automation/Smartapps in the ST mobile app and check your configuration again (rooms->zones->schedules->Notifications) till the final page and press done.</b>
+If the virtual zones are not responsive to any commands (i.e., set target temp delta, make the zone active/inactive, switch to turn on/off vents in the zone) issued from the new virtual Zone device(s), just go back to ecobeeSetZoneWithSchedule under Automation/Smartapps in the ST mobile app and check your configuration again (rooms->zones->schedules->Notifications) till the final page and press done (to register the new events handler in the smartapp).</b>

 # 2) Create a new smartapp (ecobeeSetZoneWithSchedule)